braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/mParticle/mparticle.md

 2. Calculated attributes are only passed to Braze as an enriched user attribute, so these will not be available to customers who turn off "Enriched User Attributes".

 ### Sending unnecessary or duplicative data to Braze
 Braze counts a data point each time an attribute is passed to Braze, even if the value is unchanged.
-For this reason, Braze recommends only forwarding data that is needed to action on within Braze and ensuring that only deltas of attributes are being passed.
+For this reason, Braze recommends only forwarding data needed to action on within Braze and ensuring that only deltas of attributes are being passed.

 [1]: https://dashboard.braze.com/app_settings/developer_console
 [2]: {% image_buster /assets/img_archive/dashboard_keys_locations.png %}